AliesYangpai/JavaWork/module_practice_anr/README.md

 ### 1.Keywords

 try these keywords to locate your problem:
 "VM TRACES AT LAST ANR"
 "Cmd line" (your'd better have packege name to search just like "Cmd line: com.alie.modulepracticeanr")

 ### 2.Check them

-see [here](https://blog.csdn.net/yxz329130952/article/details/50087731) to get more
+see [here](https://blog.csdn.net/yxz329130952/article/details/50087731) to get more.

 ------